 Lithium levels

-You will need to have regular blood tests to make sure that your lithium dose is right and safe for you.
-This is because the amount of lithium in your bloodstream has to be just right – too little and it will not work well, too much and it could be harmful.
+You'll need to have regular blood tests to make sure that your lithium dose is right and safe for you.
+This is because the amount of lithium in your bloodstream has to be just right – too little and it won't work well, too much and it could be harmful.

-These blood tests are referred to as ‘a lithium level’, a ‘serum lithium level’ or a ‘plasma lithium level’.
-They are needed weekly in the early stages of your treatment and if your dose is changed, but they are needed less often (3 monthly) once your lithium level is stable.
+These blood tests are referred to as ‘a lithium level’, a serum lithium level or a plasma lithium level.
+They are needed weekly in the early stages of your treatment and if your dose is changed, but are needed less often (3 monthly) once your lithium level is stable.

 Timing of the blood test to check your lithium level